Photo Hunt

-Photo Hunt is a spot the difference game featured on Megatouch game systems, which are coin-operated, touchscreen video games primarily found in bars, restaurants, and taverns.
+Photo Hunt is a spot the difference game featured on coin-operated Megatouch touchscreen video games primarily found in bars, restaurants, and taverns in the United States.
 Megatouch games were developed by Merit Entertainment in Bristol, Pennsylvania.
 Photo Hunt has been reworked as a downloadable version for the iPhone and iPod touch.

 Megatouch also released a variant of the game called Erotic Photo Hunt, which featured sexually explicit photos.
-The world record is held by Warren, PA residents at 3.2 million.

 Gameplay

 Photo Hunt is a spot the difference game.
 In each level, players are shown two photos—side-by-side—that are identical except for five differences.
 The objective is to find and identify the differences between the pictures before the timer runs out.
 Players select potential differences by touching the screen on either picture in the location of difference.
 Correct choices encircle the difference in green and incorrect touches deduct time, with the game ending if time expires on any level.
 Upon clearing a level, bonus points are awarded for the time remaining and the timer is refreshed for the next level, where it decreases more quickly.